 How do you get rid of them?

 If raccoons have become a problem on your property or inside of your home, contact us.
 We can get rid of raccoons from your property through trapping and exclusion services.
 We have the experience and training needed to safely service your raccoon infestation and stop future infestations.
-Contact us today to learn more about our Nuisance Wildlife Control services that are available throughout The Hudson Valley of New York.
+Contact us today to learn more about our humane and chemical-free Nuisance Wildlife Control services that are available throughout The Hudson Valley of New York.

 Raccoon prevention tips include: